sachinbose7399/Twitter_Data_mining_example/README.md

 “following” mechanism link people in a variety of ways, ranging from short (but often meaningful) conversational dialogues to interest graphs that connect people and the things that they care about.

+## Getting Started

+Download the zip or clone the repo .
+Run the code and set the tokens for twitter .

+### Prerequisites

+ python 2.7
+ jupyter notebook

+### Installing

+#Installing python in ubuntu
+  sudo apt-get update

+  sudo apt-get install python3.6

+#Installing jupyter notebook
+  sudo pip install jupyter

+# Contribution
+Place a pull request for any contribution.